An efficient probabilistic hardware architecture for diffusion-like models: Energy analysis of GPUs

 All experiments shown in Fig. 1 in the article were conducted on NVIDIA A100 GPUs.
 The empirical estimates of energy were conducted by drawing a batch of samples from the model and measuring the GPU energy consumption and time via Zeus~\cite{you2023zeus}.
 The theoretical energy estimates were derived by taking the number of model FLOPS (via JAX and PyTorch's internal estimators) and plugging them into the NVIDIA GPU specifications (19.5 TFLOPS for Float32 and 400W).
 The empirical measurements are compared to theoretical estimates for the VAE in Table \ref{tab:gpu_energy}, and the empirical measurements show good alignment with the theoretical.

-The models were derived from available implementations and are based on ResNet~\cite{he2016deep} and UNet~\cite{ronneberger2015u} style architectures.
+The models were derived from available implementations and are based on small versions of ResNet~\cite{he2016deep} and UNet~\cite{ronneberger2015u} style architectures.
 Their FID performance is consistent with published literature values~\cite{dai2018diagnosing, chadebec2022pythae, ostheimer2025sparse}.
 The goal is not to achieve state of the art performance, but to represent the relative scales of energy consumption of the algorithms.
+For a direct simulation of the Ising models on a GPU, theoretical efficiency on the order of $10^{-4}$ joules per sample comparable in performance and efficiency to the small VAE.

 The reader may be surprised to see that the diffusion model is substantially less energy-efficient than the VAE given the relative dominance in image generation.
 However, two points should be kept in mind.
 First, while VAE remains a semi-competitive model for these smaller datasets, this quickly breaks down.
 On larger datasets, a FID performance gap usually exists between diffusion models and VAEs.
 Second, these diffusion models (based on the original DDPM~\cite{ho2020denoising}) have performance that can depend on the number of diffusion time steps.
 So, not only is the UNet model often larger than a VAE decoder, but it also must be run dozens to thousands of times in order to generate a single sample (thus resulting in multiple orders of magnitude more energy required).
 Modern improvements, such as distillation~\cite{liu2023instaflow}, may move the diffusion model energy efficiency closer to the VAE's.